 Mrs Kirsten Van Bockstaele is the Chief Financial Officer of Sequana Medical.
 She is a seasoned finance executive with extensive international experience in the healthcare industry.
 Mrs Van Bockstaele joined Sequana Medical from Fagron (formerly Arseus), an international pharmaceutical compounding company.
 Within Fagron, she held a number of senior financial roles, most recently as Vice President of Finance, North America.
 In this role, Mrs Van Bockstaele was responsible for creating and overseeing the company's financial strategy and policy, positioning Fagron's North American companies for growth.
 She also played a pivotal role in building out the North American headquarters, supporting the financial integration of acquisitions and assisting in redirecting the company's strategy.
 Mrs Van Bockstaele previously served as Chief Financial Officer for Arseus Dental & Medical Solutions, where she was instrumental in the coordination, support and control of financial activities in key European countries.
 Her previous roles include Financial Controller at Omega Pharma and Audit Manager at PwC.
-Kirsten Van Bockstaele has a degree in

-Business Economics from EHSAL and a degree in Financial and Fiscal Sciences from the University of Antwerp, Belgium.
+Kirsten Van Bockstaele has a degree in Business Economics from EHSAL and a degree in Financial and Fiscal Sciences from the University of Antwerp, Belgium.

-The Senior management team of the Company consists of the members of the executive management, together with the following members:
+The Senior management team of the Company consists of the members of the Executive Management, together with the following members:

 Name Age Position

-Dr Oliver Gödje 56 Chief Medical Officer
+Dr Oliver Gödje 57 Chief Medical Officer

-Dr Gijs Klarenbeek 44 Senior Medical Advisor
+Dr Gijs Klarenbeek 45 Senior Medical Advisor

-Mr Timur Resch 39 Global Vice President QM/QA/RA
+Mr Timur Resch 40 Global Vice President QM/QA/RA

-Dr Andreas Wirth (1) 52 Vice President Engineering
+Dr Andreas Wirth 53 Global Vice President Engineering

-Mr Martijn Blom 47 Chief Commercial Officer
+Mr Martijn Blom 48 Chief Commercial Officer

+Mr Dragomir Lakic (1) 39 Global Vice President Manufacturing

 Note

-(1) Dr Andreas Wirth joined Sequana Medical NV as of 4 January 2021.
+(1) Mr Dragomir Lakic joined Sequana Medical NV as of May 2021.

 Dr. Oliver Gödje is the Chief Medical Officer of the Company.
-Dr. Gödje has a highly experienced clinician and medtech industry executive with 18 years of international experience in medical and commercial roles.
+Dr. Gödje is a highly experienced clinician and medtech industry executive with 18 years of international experience in medical and commercial roles.
 Prior to joining Sequana Medical, Oliver served as Chief Medical Officer at Humedics GmbH, Medical Director and VP Sales & Marketing at Hepa Wash GmbH, Chief Medical Officer and Chief Marketing Officer at Tensys Medical Inc., and Medical & Marketing Director of PULSION Medical Systems AG, all medtech companies in the liver or cardiovascular field.
 He holds a PhD and Professorship in Human Medicine and built an extensive knowledge of cardiology during his time as a Cardiac Surgeon at leading German Universities.
 He was a Consultant and Vice Chairman of the Department of Cardiac Surgery at the University Hospital of Ulm until 2002.